MCV-C3/project23-24-07/README.md

 * Cristian Gutiérrez

 ## Bag of Visual Words (BoVW) classification
-Our tuned model with the optimized parameters is **Dense SIFT with PCA and SVM clf**:
+Our tuned model with the optimized parameters is **Dense SIFT with PCA and SVM clf** which obtained a Test Accuracy score of 83.02 during an Optuna optimization run.

 - Step size = 18
 - Number of Features = 185